ylabate/holbertonschool-low_level_programming/hello_world/README.md

 print "Programming is like building a multilingual puzzle with puts

 ### 5-printf.c
 print with proper grammar, but the outcome is a piece of art, with  printf

+### 6-size.c
+print some fucked number